Welcome to the website of the Rowe Historical Society.

 The Kemp-McCarthy Museum also has many valuable photos of townspeople and local sites, as well as literature from the Davis Mine and the Yankee Atomic Electric Company.

-The Hoosac Tunnel was always important in the history of Rowe.
+The Hoosac Tunnel has always been important in the history of Rowe.
 Although the tunnel did not pass through Rowe, the east entrance is just across the river from Rowe's Neck, the stretch of Rowe land where the Big Bend of the Deerfield River flows.
 Of special relevance to Rowe's history was the final engineering of the tunnel, because one of the eight stone lining towers was located on Rowe's Head, the mountain just across from the tunnel's east entrance.
 The famous Hoosac Tunnel station was located in Rowe.
 Many people from Rowe worked on the tunnel project and for the Boston & Maine railroad.
 The Kemp-McCarthy Museum has a large exhibit of Hoosac Tunnel artifacts and memorabilia, including photographs, timetables and a new G-scale model of a B&M F-3 locomotive.
 Noted Hoosac Tunnel historian Jerry Kelley and his wife Gayle have made many important contributions to the museum, including a large collection of rare stereo views of the tunnel.
 The museum also periodically hosts special programs related to the Hoosac Tunnel.
-An example can be seen by scrolling to the bottom of this page to learn more about our involvement with the history of the Hoosac Tunnel.
+The next Rail-Fan event will be in 2015.
+Please scroll to the bottom of this page to learn more about our involvement with the history of the Hoosac Tunnel.

 The Rowe Historical Society publishes The Bulletin, dedicated to the preservation of local history by highlighting "bits of history, old letters, pictures, news clippings and anything of interest to the history of Rowe," and The Rowe Historical Society Newsletter, featuring information on upcoming events and programs.